micziz/theterminalgame/readme.md

 S: Go down
 A: Go left
 D: Go right
+Z: Save

-If enemy is below them:
+If an enemy is below you:

 E: Swing sword.
 Kills enemy and drops 1 coin
 Q: Push enemy.
 Pushes him until the end of the available space

-If chest is below the player:
+If a chest is below you:

 O: Opens the chest.
 To collect reward walk over it.